memgraph/rsmgclient/README.md

 `rsmgclient` is a Memgraph database adapter for Rust programming language.

-rsmgclient module is the current implementation of the adapter.
-It is implemented in C as a wrapper around [mgclient](https://github.com/memgraph/mgclient), the official Memgraph client library.
+rsmgclient crate is the current implementation of the adapter.
+It is implemented as a wrapper around [mgclient](https://github.com/memgraph/mgclient), the official Memgraph client library.

 ## Prerequisites

 ### Installation

-`rsmgclient` is a C wrapper around the [mgclient](https://github.com/memgraph/mgclient) Memgraph client library.
+`rsmgclient` is a wrapper around the [mgclient](https://github.com/memgraph/mgclient) Memgraph client library.
 To install it from sources you will need:
    - [Rust](https://doc.rust-lang.org/cargo/getting-started/installation.html) - 1.42.0 or above
    - A C compiler supporting C11 standard